HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/4 Licensing Overview.md

 Your license becomes valid as soon as your operator/station license grant appears in the ULS (Universal Licensing System), the FCC's online license database. {{< link id="T1C10" >}}

-You can renew your license as early as ninety (90) days before it expires by signing in through the [FCC license manager website](https://hamstudy.org/l/licMgr).
+> **Key Information:** You can renew your license as early as ninety (90) days before it expires.

+You can renew by signing in through the [FCC license manager website](https://hamstudy.org/l/licMgr).
 If you have any issues you can contact the FCC helpdesk using contact information from their website.

 > **Key Information:** If your license expires, you have a two-year grace period to renew it. {{< link id="T1C09" >}} During this grace period, you may not transmit until the renewal is processed. {{< link id="T1C11" >}}